xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

 To configure the integration, do as follows:

-1. Select a Project for Submitting the test run.
+1. Select a Project for submitting the test run.

     - Select a fetched project in the **Project** drop-down list.